 You should remember that almost all Canadian insurance companies require you to work with a broker for professional liability insurance.
 When attempting to sign up for insurance with Aviva or Intact, you’ll need to find a broker.
 With that being said, you would probably think that your broker would be able to help you with claims as well.
 This is sometimes true, but it is not always the best way to move forward.
 The unfortunate truth is that a lot of brokers know very little about the claims process.
 Therefore, some of them will not even be able to help.

 Before working with a broker, you should make sure that they know all about the claims process.
-Be sure that your broker will actually be able to help you solve claims filed against your company.
+Be sure that your broker can articulate coverages provided under a professional liability insurance policy and he or she will actually be able to help you solve claims filed against your company.
 This will help to ensure that you’re able to get assistance from your broker when you need it the most.

 Insurance Provider Decides